 The fears that arise out of xenophobic sentiments often have a lot more to do with underlying prejudices—such as generalized perceptions of otherness, anxieties regarding economic well-being, and the implicit assumption that diversity risks to interrupt national unity and therefore stability—rather than actual data.
 In cases such as these, where there is a legitimate reason to question the infrastructural challenges that the Venezuelan refugees pose to neighbouring states, it is important to distinguish between people’s genuine concern and desire to find solutions, from the disdain and violence brewing against Venezuelan refugees fleeing the precarity and violence of their home.

 Photo credits: “Refugees on the Hungarian M1 highway on their march towards the Austrian border” by photog_at.
 Published 4th of September, 2015.
-This work was sourced under a Attribution 2.0 Generic (CC BY 2.0) license.
+This work was sourced under a CC-BY 2.0 license.
 No changes were made.